Camp-Kesem-at-the-Claremont-Colleges/campkesemclaremont.us/_posts/2017-06-12-newsletter.markdown

 <section class="margins">
     <h2>Preparing for Camp!
 How You Can Help!</h2>
     <div class="row">
-        <p>Another way you can help us prepare for camp is by sending us supplies we need!
-Below we have an Amazon wishlist with items we need for camp.
-Send the wishlist to family and friends and help Camp Kesem out!</p>
+        <p>Another way you can help us prepare for camp is by helping us get camp supplies donated!
+We have an <a href="https://www.amazon.com/hz/wishlist/ls/14CNDK8VFF7DY">Amazon wishlist</a> with items we need for camp.
+We'd love if you could share the wishlist to family and friends and help Claremont out!
+If someone is interested in donating, please have them mail it to <strong>1030 Columbia Ave, PMB 1233, Claremont CA</strong>!
+Here's just a few of the items we still need for camp.</p>
         <div class="row center">
                 <div class="col-md-4">
                     <h3>Item Title</h3>